3 Kinds of Verifiable Evidence for the Transphysical Nature of NDE’s (Evidence of the Soul & Heaven from Near Death Experiences, III.A)

 - Personal information about deceased individuals (primarily Greyson 2010, van Lommel 2010, Moody 1993, Cook et al 1998, and Kelly et al 2000)

-As will be seen, each of these kinds of evidence can be verified by independent researchers after the fact, and all of them are exceedingly difficult (if not impossible) to explain by merely physical or physiological theories (such as hallucinations, anoxia, narcotics, etc. — see below section IV).
+As will be seen, each of these kinds of scientific evidence can be verified by independent researchers after the fact, and all of them are exceedingly difficult (if not impossible) to explain by merely physical or physiological theories (such as hallucinations, anoxia, narcotics, etc. — see below section IV).

 1. Reported Veridical Data